petros-d/docs/docs/runtime-release-notes.md

 - Release date: December 15, 2021
 - Airflow version: 2.2.2

-### Heartbeat DAG
+### Astronomer Monitoring DAG

+Astronomer Runtime 4.0.7 includes a monitoring DAG that is installed is enabled for all customers and installed directly into the image itself.
+In addition to existing Deployment health and metrics functionality, this DAG allows the Astronomer team to better monitor the health of your Data Plane by enabling real-time visibility into whether your workers are healthy and tasks are running.

-Astronomer Runtime 4.0.7 includes a health monitoring DAG installed directly into the image itself.
-The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your scheduler and workers are scheduling and executing tasks as expected.
-Astronomer's monitoring services use this task as an additional health check for your Deployment: If the task fails twice in a row or is not scheduled in a 10-minute interval, an alert is sent about the Deployment's health to the Astronomer UI.
+The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your scheduler and workers are healthy and functioning as expected.
+If the task fails twice in a row or is not scheduled within a 10-minute interval, Astronomer support receives an alert and will work with you to troubleshoot.

-Because this DAG is an essential component of Astronomer's observability tooling, your organization will not be charged for its task runs.
-For the same reasons, this DAG cannot be modified or disabled via the Airflow UI.
-To change the frequency of the DAG's heartbeat, you can specify an alternative schedule as a cron job in the `AIRFLOW_MONITORING_DAG_SCHEDULE_INTERVAL` environment variable.
+Because this DAG is essential to Astronomer's managed service, your organization will not be charged for its task runs.
+For the same reasons, this DAG can't be modified or disabled via the Airflow UI.
+To modify how frequently this DAG runs, you can set an alternate schedule as a cron expression in the `AIRFLOW_MONITORING_DAG_SCHEDULE_INTERVAL` environment variable.

 ## Astronomer Runtime 4.0.6